 | Do packages come with sensible example applications? | Yes, each package includes reference apps |

-Ask other vendor to answer these same questions with evidence.
-SQLCipher covers these bases today, and you should expect the same from any alternative you evaluate.
+Take this list to every vendor under consideration and ask them to answer with evidence.
+SQLCipher covers each of these areas today, and you should expect the same from any alternative you evaluate.

 SQLCipher uses an expensive key derivation process (PBKDF2) to derive the actual encryption key from the provided key material and a random per-database salt.
 This security feature hardens SQLCipher databases against brute force, dictionary, and pre-computation attacks.
-However, this key deviation process is deliberately very slow.
-It occurs on the first access of the database after the key is set.
-When comparing SQLCipher against a similar implementation that does not perform key derivation, the competitor may appear to perform better than SQLCipher.
-In order to rule this out you can set a test key using the RAW key semantics, e.g. PRAGMA key = "x'2DD29CA851E7B56E4697B0E1F08507293D761A05CE4D1B628663F411A8086D99'"; so that SQLCipher skips key derivation.
-Make sure to disable key derivation before comparing against implementations that do not offer this security feature.
+However, this key derivation process is deliberately very slow, and it occurs on the first access of the database after the key is set.
+When benchmarking against an implementation that does not perform key derivation, it will appear faster than SQLCipher simply because it is skipping this work.
+To isolate key derivation from the comparison, set a test key using the RAW key semantics, e.g. PRAGMA key = "x'2DD29CA851E7B56E4697B0E1F08507293D761A05CE4D1B628663F411A8086D99'";, so SQLCipher skips key derivation.
+Make sure to disable key derivation before benchmarking against implementations that do not offer this security feature.

-SQLCipher implements an additional security feature where each page data is protected by a HMAC “signature”.
-This helps protect the database against tampering because if any page data is modified externally or resequenced SQLCipher will detect the invalid change when the page is read back.
+SQLCipher implements an additional security feature where each page’s data is protected by an HMAC “signature”, such that if any page data is modified externally or resequenced SQLCipher will detect the invalid change when the page is read back.
 This validation involves additional processing overhead whenever pages are read or written.
 For testing purposes you can disable HMAC for a SQLCipher database using PRAGMA cipher_use_hmac = OFF; after setting the key, but before using the database.
-Disable HMAC for an accurate comparison against other extensions that don’t provide page data validation / tamper evidence.
+Disable HMAC to match implementations that do not provide page data validation or tamper evidence.

 SQLCipher enables secure delete by default as a security feature.
-Usage of secure delete reduces the chance of forensic recovery of deleted data, however, it is time consuming because it requires every deleted page to be written to disk.
-Standard SQLite and other encryption implementations have secure delete disabled by default.
+Secure delete reduces the chance of forensic recovery of deleted data, but it is time consuming because it requires every deleted page to be written to disk.
+Standard SQLite and many other encryption implementations have secure delete disabled by default.
 For testing purposes you can disable secure delete using PRAGMA secure_delete = OFF; after setting the key, but before using the database.
-Disable secure delete for an accurate comparison against other implementations that don’t enable this feature by default.
+Disable secure delete to match implementations that don’t enable this feature by default.

 SQLCipher uses a default page size of 4096 bytes for encrypted databases.
-Depending on the structure of a database this can have a significant affect on performance, particularly if a competing product is using a different page size.
-SQLCipher does allow you the flexibility of changing the page size used via PRAGMA cipher_page_size.
-Typically a smaller page size will perform well with operations that affect a small amount of data, because less information must be encrypted / decrypted to satisfy a statement.
-If statements are operating on large amounts of data then a larger page size may be more efficient (due to a lower number of overall operations required).
-Determining the best page size is therefore an application-specific performance tuning exercise, but you should make sure the same page size is used by all implementations when testing.
-Set SQLCipher’s page size to the same value as any other products to ensure an accurate comparison against alternate implementations.
+Depending on the structure of a database, page size can have a significant effect on performance, particularly if another product is using a different page size.
+SQLCipher allows you to change the page size via PRAGMA cipher_page_size.
+A smaller page size typically performs well for operations that affect a small amount of data, because less information must be encrypted or decrypted to satisfy a statement.
+A larger page size can be more efficient when statements operate on large amounts of data, due to a lower number of overall operations.
+Determining the best page size for production is an application-specific tuning exercise, but when benchmarking, make sure the same page size is used by every implementation under test.
+Match page sizes across implementations to ensure an accurate comparison.

 Many encrypted SQLite solutions, including all versions of SQLCipher, use FIPS-approved algorithms such as AES-256, SHA-256, and HMAC-SHA-256.
 However, using FIPS-approved algorithms is not the same as FIPS validation.
 FIPS validation requires a cryptographic module to undergo rigorous testing and formal validation by an accredited laboratory under the Cryptographic Module Validation Program (CMVP).
-SQLCipher Enterprise FIPS is the only SQLite-compatible database encryption solution we are aware of that offers an integrated FIPS-validated cryptographic module by default.
-This distinction is important for organizations operating in regulated environments that require FIPS 140-3 compliance.
-For more information, see the SQLCipher FIPS page.
+If FIPS 140-3 compliance is a requirement in your environment, confirm that each vendor under consideration ships a validated cryptographic module, not only that they use approved algorithms.
+For more information about SQLCipher’s FIPS offering, see the SQLCipher FIPS page.

 SQLCipher encrypts and decrypts the database on a per page basis, but only as needed.
 If only a few pages are needed to execute a statement, only those pages are in scope.
 You can see more details on the design page.